zhangjt33/parallel-relevant-program/README.md

 # parallel-relevant-program
-## here may have some MPI, pthread, openMP, and SSE/AVX programs
+## Here are some MPI, pthread, openMP, and SIMD programs.